 St Anne’s Parish Church in the Town Centre is an impressive, Georgian building that has been a focus for worship since 1748.
 The present building dates back just over 250 years, the tower 50 years more, but there are records of a church on this site over 3 centuries earlier.

 There is a huge variety of geological formations represented in the building stones of the church.
 From the green highly sandstone dating from the Carboniferous period, approximately 345 million years ago, to the red sandstones dating from the Triassic period, approximately 241 million years ago and the Cotswold limestones dating from the Jurassic period, approximately 173 million years ago.Bewdley booklet

 A 20 page booklet following a trail of the geological features around Bewdley Town Centre, including both rock exposures and building stones.
 The booklet includes an overview of the ecological and archaeological interests of the five Champions sites visited en route.
-Copies of the booklet cost £2.50 each, and can be obtained from the Earth Heritage Trust.
+Copies of the booklet cost £2.50 each, and can be obtained from the Earth Heritage Trust or from Bewdley Museum.